Constructing quantum codes from any classical code and their embedding in ground space of local Hamiltonians: Overview

 \end{thm*} \begin{rem*} We call the constructions given by optimizing \eqref{eq:gv-construct} and \eqref{eq:j-construct} as the Gilbert-Varshamov (GV)~\cite[Chpt.~1]{sloane} and Justesen construct~\cite[Chpt.~10,~Thm.~11]{sloane} respectively.
 The GV construct arises from choosing a random $C$, while the Justesen construct uses the classical Justesen code to define $C$. \end{rem*}

-This side-steps the Bravyi-Terhal no-go theorem~\cite{BrT09} because our work allows for more general quantum codes beyond the stabilizer and/or linear codes.
-This model may be called an example of {\it subspace} quantum LDPC codes with linear distance.

-This work could pave the way for constructing the first Quantum LDPC codes with linear distance in the ground space of translation invariant local spin chains.
+Our work side-steps the Bravyi-Terhal no-go theorem~\cite{BrT09} which asserts that in one-dimension one cannot have stabilizer codes with system-size dependent distance.
+We also side-step the more general no-go result given by Gschwendtner {\rm et al.} \cite{gschwendtner2019quantum} which states that the degenerate ground space of gapped Hamiltonians can only be QECs with a constant distance.
+The reason we can side-step these no-go results is because our work considers QEC as a strict subspace of the ground space of Hamiltonians.
+In particular, this work could pave the way for constructing the quantum codes with linear distance within the ground space of translation invariant local spin chains.
 We note that had we used {\it all} of the ground space to construct the codes, this Hamiltonian could have made the case for the first example of topological order in one-dimension, which has been conjectured to be impossible.
 The practical advantage of our work is that such explicit Hamiltonians are easily constructed in the laboratory in the near term, especially in atomic or ion trap architectures.
 Lastly, the Hamiltonian is a generalization of the highly entangled colored Motzkin spin chain~\cite{movassagh2016supercritical}, which may be of independent interest.